GiantCroissant-Lunar/lunar-snake-hub/docs/sessions/PHASE1_PROGRESS.md

 1. Open `lablab-bean` in VS Code
 2. Start Cline/Roo/Kilo
 3. Ask: **"What are our naming conventions?
 Check the agent rules."**

+**Expected Response:**

+- Agent should reference `.hub-cache/.agent/rules/20-rules.md`
-4. ✅ Agent should read from `.hub-cache/agents/rules/20-rules.md` or similar
+ or similar
-5. ✅ Agent should quote actual rules from the hub
+- ✅ Agent should quote actual rules from the hub

 #### Test 3: Hub Rules Update → Sync → Agent Sees New Version

-1. Edit a rule in `lunar-snake-hub/agents/rules/20-rules.md`
+1. Edit a rule in `lunar-snake-hub/.agent/rules/20-rules.md`
 2. Commit and push the change
 3. In `lablab-bean`: `task hub:sync`
 4. Ask agent to read the updated rule